microsoft/PowerToys/doc/devdocs/modules/keyboardmanager/keyboardmanager.md

 - `originalKeys` stores the key/shortcut which is to be pressed for the remap, and `newKeys` stores the key/shortcut which is to be executed.
 - Both contain semi-colon separated virtual key codes.
 For `remapKeys`, `originalKeys` must have only one key code, whereas for `remapShortcuts` it must have atleast two key codes.
 - `inProcess` sub-key was added in `remapKeys` because there was a possibility of adding the registry based remapping approach (used by [SharpKeys](https://github.com/randyrants/sharpkeys)), so that would be under a separate sub-key while `inProcess` would be for keyboard hook based remaps.
-This was deprioritized as there weren't enough requests for it.
+This was de-prioritized as there weren't enough requests for it.
 - `remapShortcuts` is split into `global` and `appSpecific`, where `global` remaps would apply to all applications, whereas `appSpecific` would apply on when the `targetApp` is in focus. `targetApp` must be the process name of the app (with or without it's extension), e.g. `msedge` or `msedge.exe` for Microsoft Edge.

 ## Loading settings